Gladbach beats Dortmund with late goal and VAR controversy

 VAR technology under scrutiny: two minutes of analysis ⏱️

 The play that decided the match required a meticulous VAR review.
-For over two minutes, the officiating team analyzed potential infractions in the area, including a millimeter offside and a prior contact.
-The final decision, to validate the goal, sparked debate in the stands and on social media.
-This type of analysis, while seeking accuracy, introduces a pause that alters the rhythm of the game and the immediate excitement of the fans.
+For more than two minutes, the officiating team analyzed potential infractions in the area, including a marginal offside and prior contact.
+The final decision to validate the goal sparked debate in the stands and on social media.
+This type of analysis, while seeking precision, introduces a pause that alters the rhythm of the game and the immediate excitement for fans.

 Luxury rotations: Dortmund takes a breather 😅